GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/onboarding.md

 Update:

-- [ ] [The TTS Tech Portfolio Roles](https://github.com/18F/tts-tech-portfolio/blob/master/how_we_work/roles.md with their name and any known roles they'll be doing
+- [ ] [The TTS Tech Portfolio Roles](https://github.com/18F/tts-tech-portfolio/blob/master/how_we_work/roles.md) with their name and any known roles they'll be doing
+- [ ] Them to be an Owner in [the 18F GitHub organization](https://github.com/orgs/18F/people)

 ### Google Groups